Resource Library

 Hannah Breckbill standing in front of sign reading "humble hands harvest - a worker owned cooperative growing food to celebrate this place."

-Many sets of helping hands, groups of supportive friends and well-timed opportunities, sit at the heart of Hannah Breckbill’s journey from Carleton College math degree graduate to queer organic farmer and beginning farmer advocate.
-As Hannah worked to create and continues to grow Humble Hands, she said she experienced unique issues as an LGBTQI+ farmer. …
+Many sets of helping hands and well-timed opportunities sit at the heart of Hannah Breckbill's journey from math degree graduate to queer organic farmer and beginning farmer advocate.
+As she worked to create and grow a worker-owned farm cooperative, she experienced unique issues as an LGBTQI+ farmer.
+“The main challenge that I associate with being a queer farmer is the societal and even legal expectations associated with ‘family+’.”

-This 2016 webinar recording focuses on legal issues small- and medium-sized diversified farms commonly encounter related to hiring and paying workers.
+This 2016 webinar recording focuses on legal issues related to hiring and paying workers that are commonly encountered by small- and medium-sized diversified farms.
 It includes discussion of the minimum wage as it applies to farms, workers compensation, volunteer labor on farms, and discrimination in hiring.

-This manual discusses operational and organizational issues related to sharing farm machinery for fruit and vegetable production.
+This manual published by Iowa State University discusses operational and organizational issues related to sharing farm machinery for fruit and vegetable production.
+It includes five real-life case studies of growers who shared equipment, sample sharing agreements and worksheets for allocating costs fairly.

-This open access journal article presents the results of a survey of members organic and sustainable farming community in the midwestern and northeastern United States to identify influential authors, publications and organizations.
-Out of the 224 respondents who completed the survey, 171 (76%) listed books, 169 (75%) listed organizations and 123 (55%) listed influential individuals. …
+This open access journal article presents the results of a survey of members organic and sustainable farming community in the midwestern and northeastern United States to identify influential authors, publications and organizations

 Photo of focus group with text: "We asked women farmers what are the characteristics of a leader you admire?"

 Many rural women farmers have limited access to personal development workshops because of lack of funds, time or transportation.
-This session from the 2019 Women in Ag Programs for 21st Century Farms and Ranches Virtual Conference share method for women to access self-led or leader-led leadership development education in which women farmers talk via video about …
+This session from the 2019 Women in Ag Programs for 21st Century Farms and Ranches Virtual Conference shares methods for women to access self- or leader-facilitated leadership development education.

 This one-page graphic can help you decide what type of virtual learning session might be best for your event.